What Is Private Mortgage Insurance (PMI)?

 Is PMI tax-deductible?

-No, mortgage insurance premiums are no longer eligible for tax deductions, according to the IRS.
+No, mortgage insurance premiums are no longer eligible for tax deductions, according to the Internal Revenue Service (IRS).

 Is PMI the same as homeowners insurance?